 Hundreds of books have been challenged or banned in schools throughout the US.
 These books are banned on a huge range of reasons, from obscene language to sexual content to violence to the discussion of menstruation.
 But all of these things are facts of life.
 Should academic institutions have the power to censor books?

 No, schools should not be able to ban books

 Schools should not have the capability to regulate what children are reading.

-Books should be banned if they promote hate speech.
+School books should be banned if they promote hate speech